 - Students on post-completion OPT may have up to 90 days of unemployment.
-The 90 days starts counting from your approved OPT/EAD start date (not the recommended start date nor the program end date on your I-20) and is cumulative.
+The 90 days start counting from your approved OPT/EAD start date (not the recommended start date nor the program end date on your I-20) and are cumulative.

 - Students who are granted a 24-month extension are given an additional 60 days of unemployment for a total of 150 days over their entire post-completion OPT and STEM periods.